Nebulance/Hydra/README.md

 # Hydra

 This was the autoup bot used on the old MTV.
 Hopefully it can be modified it to work for Nebulance.
-While there has been some work done it isn't complete.
+Whilst there has been some work done on it to modify it from Nebulance it isn't complete.

 We would required the Bot to be able to: